 From showcasing the breathtaking natural landscape of New Zealand to reaching new heights and carving a South African skyline – look no further than these striking designs.

-Seemingly afloat in Iceland’s iconic Blue Lagoon, the Moss Hotel will be the first luxury hotel of its kind to open in this incredible 800-year-old setting.
+Seemingly afloat in Iceland’s iconic Blue Lagoon, The Retreat will be the first luxury hotel of its kind to open in this incredible 800-year-old setting.
 The angular, futuristic design is set amongst volcanic lava fields and geothermal water in the pure heart of the Icelandic landscape.
-The Moss Hotel is set to open in Autumn 2017. bluelagoon.com
+The Retreat is set to open in Autumn 2017. bluelagoon.com

 The Temple House, Chengdu